FirstOfficerLib/FirstOfficer/README.md

 # FirstOfficer
-First Office is a code generation tool for building Web APIs
+First Office is a C# code generation tool for building Web APIs.